Family Law Attorneys Helping Mother’s Establish Paternity

 Representing Women in Paternity Cases

-At WSM, we are committed to empowering women throughout Ohio, Indiana, Michigan, and Texas in their paternity cases.
+At WSM, we are committed to empowering women throughout Ohio, Indiana, and Texas in their paternity cases.
 We understand the profound impact that establishing paternity has on child custody and support matters.
 Our firm is dedicated to guiding women through the intricacies of the legal process, ensuring their rights are upheld and their voices heard.

 Our attorneys bring a wealth of knowledge and a compassionate approach to each case, recognizing the individual goals and circumstances of women facing paternity issues.
 We stand by our clients as fierce advocates, striving to achieve their objectives and protect their interests in the courtroom.